pftanavit/OTJ-SIT/Extras/ssh-secure-shell.md

 ## TCP vs UDP

-TCP and UDP are both transport layer of the internet's structural models.
+TCP and UDP are both transport layer protocols of the internet's structural models.
 They belong to Layer 4 of the OSI (Open Systems Interconnection) Model and the Transport Layer of the TCP/IP Model.

 ### TCP (Transmission Control Protocol)